-Love should be the greatest motivation for a believer when proclaiming the good news of Christ.
+Christ’s Love should be the greatest motivation for a believer to proclaim the good news of redemption we have through Christ’s work on the cross.
 It is the reason that makes us effective workers for Christ.
 Without love we become nothing but useless noise in an already noisy world.

 1Cor.
 13:1 Though I speak with the tongues of men and of angels, but have not love, I have become sounding brass or a clanging cymbal.

-Do not be self centered but give the honor to God and make yourself a useful servant to God in Love.
-To better understand the meaning of the Love that we are to demonstrate and which should be our motivation take a look at the following verses.
+Do not be self centered but give the honor to God.
+Make yourself a useful servant to God by reflecting His Love to those around you.
+To help us better understand the meaning of Christ’s Love take a look at the following verses.
+These Scriptures demonstrate the selflessness of love.

 1Cor.
 13:4-8 Love suffers long and is kind; love does not envy; love does not parade itself, is not puffed up; does not behave rudely, does not seek its own, is not provoked, thinks no evil; does not rejoice in iniquity, but rejoices in the truth; bears all things, believes all things, hopes all things, endures all things.
 Love never fails.
 But whether there are prophecies, they will fail; whether there are tongues, they will cease; whether there is knowledge, it will vanish away.

 Reflect on this love.
-Let it be your motivation to reach the lost with the salvation message so the world may know the riches we have in Christ.
+As Christ love for us sent Him to the Cross, so should His love be our motivation to tell the world about the riches we have in Christ.

 Eph.
 1:7 In Him we have redemption through His blood, the forgiveness of sins, according to the riches of His grace